-Each week over 800 volunteers from a variety of churches across the state conduct Yokefellow meetings for prisoners in roughly two-thirds of our state correctional facilities.
+Each week over 400 volunteers from a variety of churches across the state conduct Yokefellow meetings for prisoners in almost two-thirds of our state correctional facilities.
 Our volunteers are male and female, clergy and laity, from different racial, ethnic and denominational backgrounds.
 Some have served for over 30 years! – A testimony to the blessings involved in such experiences.
 Thousands of prisoners have found acceptance, a listening ear, an encouraging voice, and the reality of Christ’s love.

 The annual budget is funded by a few denominational grants, but primarily through the generous gifts of local congregations and individual donors.
-We are a 501(c) 3 non-profit organization.
+Yokefellow is a 501(c) 3 non-profit organization.

 The Annual Meeting, typically held the last Saturday in October each year, provides a time of fellowship, sharing, and inspiration for Yokefellows from across the state.
 It is also when members of the Board of Directors are elected, the annual budget is approved, and any other necessary business is conducted.